 A steady barrage of emails can quickly turn a manageable to-do list into a workday nightmare.
 Those dozens (or hundreds) of messages disrupt your focus, intensify stress levels and generally throw a wrench in your ideal workflow.
 If you’re not careful—and sometimes even if you are—email can become a second full-time job.

 It goes without saying that this kind of chaos isn’t sustainable.
-Thankfully, there are time management and personal analytics tools available that can provide you with insights about your day-to-day schedule and email habits.
+Thankfully, there are personal analytics tools available that can provide you with insights about your day-to-day schedule and email habits.
 You can use these insights to strategize, re-organize and set limits that will save you significant time.

 Understand your inbox